 Foreign Qualification Fee

 This only applies if your LLC was formed in another state and is now expanding into Connecticut.
-Foreign businesses need only to file the “Foreign Registration Statement,” not the Certificate of Formation.
+Foreign businesses need only to file the “Foreign Registration Statement,” not the Certificate of Organization.

 LLC Annual Fees

 Each year, your LLC must submit an annual report with the Secretary of State.
 This is to assist the state in maintaining current and accurate information for all of its businesses.
 Each annual report costs $20, so plan that into your yearly budget.
 Annual reports are due by the end of your LLC’s anniversary month (the month in which it was initially formed) and must be filed online.

 The information required to file your annual report includes the official business name of your LLC, your LLC’s Connecticut business ID number, your LLC’s official business address (and mailing address, if different), your name, your title, and the names and addresses of your LLC’s members and/or managers.

 For more info on annual reports for Connecticut LLCs, check out our full article on this topic!

 The way that LLCs are typically structured, they do not have to pay taxes to the federal government.
 Only its individual members do.

 However, there are certain circumstances that would make your LLC subject to other business-related taxes.
 If you hire employees, for example, your LLC may have to pay income and unemployment taxes, and if your LLC sells merchandise, it will likely owe a sales tax.

 Want to form an LLC for free?
 ZenBusiness will file all LLC formation paperwork for $0 + state fee (normally $49 + state fee).
 No catch, just savings.

 Looking at all these fees, you might be thinking: how can I pay less?
 While you might be tempted to look for loopholes or find a way around them, this could cause you bigger problems in the future.